← Back to 史記

 便

-King Cheng was at Feng.
-The world was already peaceful.
-Zhou's official administration was not yet ordered.
-Thereupon the Duke of Zhou composed the Zhou Officials, distinguishing officials according to their suitability, and composed the Establishing Government, to benefit the common people.
+King Cheng was at Feng; the world was already at peace, but Zhou’s official administration was not yet in order.
+The Duke of Zhou therefore composed the Zhou Officials, distinguishing the proper functions of offices, and composed Establishing Government to benefit the common people.
 The common people were pleased.

 11

-The Duke of Zhou was at Feng and fell ill, about to die, saying: 'You must bury me at Chengzhou, to show that I dared not separate from King Cheng.'
-The Duke of Zhou having died, King Cheng also declined, burying the Duke of Zhou at Bi, following King Wen, to show that I, the young one, dared not treat the Duke of Zhou as a minister.
+The Duke of Zhou was at Feng, ill and about to die.
+He said: “You must bury me at Chengzhou, to show that I did not dare separate from King Cheng.”
+After the Duke of Zhou died, King Cheng also deferred; he buried the Duke of Zhou at Bi, alongside King Wen, to show that he, the young king, did not dare treat the Duke of Zhou as his minister.

 12

-After the Duke of Zhou died, in autumn before the harvest, a violent wind, thunder, and rain occurred, the grain all lay flat, and the great trees were all uprooted.
-The state of Zhou was greatly terrified.
-King Cheng, together with the grandees in court robes, opened the gold-bound casket.
-The king then obtained the Duke of Zhou's words about how he had taken upon himself the guilt to substitute for King Wu.
-The two dukes and the king then questioned the Scribe of the Hundred Officials.
-The Scribe of the Hundred Officials said: 'It is true.
-Formerly the Duke of Zhou commanded me not to dare speak of it.'
-King Cheng held the slips and wept, saying: 'From now on there will be no more false divinations!
-Formerly the Duke of Zhou toiled diligently for the royal house.
-Only I, the young one, did not get to know it.
-Now heaven has moved its awe-inspiring power to manifest the Duke of Zhou's virtue.
-Only my young self should welcome it.
-Our state's rites also make it appropriate.'
-The king went out to the suburbs.
-Heaven then rained.
-The wind reversed direction.
-The grain all stood up.
-The two dukes commanded the people of the state: wherever great trees had been laid low, all were to stand them up and buttress them.
-The year then had a great harvest.
-Thereupon King Cheng then commanded that Lu should be permitted to perform the suburban sacrifice to King Wen.
-Lu having the rites and music of the Son of Heaven was to honor the Duke of Zhou's virtue.
+After the Duke of Zhou died, in autumn before the harvest, violent wind, thunder, and rain came; the grain all lay flat and great trees were all uprooted.
+The Zhou state was greatly afraid.
+King Cheng, with the grand officers in court robes, opened the gold-wrapped document and obtained the Duke of Zhou’s account of offering himself in place of King Wu.
+The two dukes and the king then questioned the scribes and all the officials.
+The scribes and officials said: “It is truly so; in the past the Duke of Zhou commanded us not to dare speak.”
+King Cheng held the document and wept, saying: “From now on there shall be no false divinations!
+In the past the Duke of Zhou toiled diligently for the royal house—only I, the young one, failed to understand.
+Now Heaven has moved its power to manifest the Duke of Zhou’s virtue; only I, the young one, shall go to welcome him.
+Our state’s rites also make this appropriate.”
+The king went out to the suburbs; Heaven then rained, the wind reversed, and the grain all stood up again.
+The two dukes commanded the people of the state: for every great tree that lay flat, all were raised up and buttressed.
+That year there was a great harvest.
+King Cheng then commanded that Lu might perform the suburban sacrifice to King Wen.
+That Lu had the rites and music of the Son of Heaven was to honor the Duke of Zhou’s virtue.

 13